History Files Nav bar

 Ottokar II the Great

-Rudolf of Habsurg wrests the Duchy of Austria from Ottokar, and kills the Przemysl king in battle on the Moravia Field, on the right bank of the River Morava in Austria.
+Rudolph of Habsburg wrests the duchy Austria from Ottokar in 1276, and kills the Przemysl king in battle on the Moravia Field, on the right bank of the River Morava in Austria, two years later.

 Dukes of Austria (Habsburg)

-From this point forward, the Habsburg rulers of Austria became heavily involved in the title of Holy Roman Emperor.
+From this point forwards, the new Habsburg rulers of Austria became heavily involved in the title of Holy Roman emperor.
 After several non-dynastic periods of rule, from 1438 onwards the two titles became virtually indistinguishable.
 Following German custom, there were some subdivisions created within Habsburg-controlled territory, but no real power was handed out until 1379-1457, when the descendants of Albert III and Leopold III ruled the duchy and the Tyrol separately.
+The eastern rump of Franconia, now little more than a district in central Germany since its disintegration at the end of the twelfth century, is a favoured territory for the early dukes of Austria.

 1278 - 1282